Raj0697/Voice-bot_C-and.net/README.md

 * Microsft SQL Server 2017

 ## Setup
-To run this project, install microsoft visual studio 2015 and open this project by using open source control in menu:
+To run this project, install microsoft visual studio 2015 and install github extension and restart the visual studio:
+Open the Visual Studio -> Click on Team Explorer --> Github  --> Click on connect --> Then you need to login to your github account
+Then clone this project